actionml/docker-k8s-ops/README.md

 Docker image which bundles cloud automation software used for operating kubernetes.
 Apart from that the container bundles lots of useful tools to provide you a ready-to-go container workstation without need to install anything on your host machine.

+**Note**: This image requires uid/gid in the container match the user installing the container.
+This means that macOS and Windows docker daemons will likely have problems since they run in hidden VMs and so the uid/gid of the user comes from the VM, not macOS or Windows.
+Stick to Linux to avoid these troubles or install tools with this knowledge -- either install natively or by modifying this container or creating your own.

 ## Tools

 List of software bundled into this container: